-Automatic Continuous Online Monitoring of Polymerization Reactions (ACOMP) was used to monitor the free radical polymerization of polyvinyl pyrrolidone (PVP).
-The physical properties of a polymer such as brittleness, conductivity or solubility are dictated by the molecular weight distribution (MWD) and its various averages, especially weight average molecular weight (Mw).
-Online monitoring of polymerization reactions is important in many industrial and research applications from new product development and pilot reactions scale-up to optimization of existing processes and quality control.
+Automatic Continuous Online Monitoring of Polymerizations (ACOMP) was used to monitor the free radical polymerization of polyvinyl pyrrolidone (PVP).
+The physical properties of a polymer such as brittleness, conductivity or solubility are determined by the molecular weight distribution (MWD) and its various averages, especially weight-average molecular weight (Mw).
+The real-time monitoring of polymerization reactions is important in many industrial and research applications from new product development and pilot reactions scale-up to the optimization and quality control of existing processes.

-A UV/Vis detector was used to measure the concentration of vinyl pyrrolidone monomer at 260 nm.
+A UV Absorption detector was used to measure the concentration of the vinyl pyrrolidone monomer at 260 nm.
 A Fluence Analytics proprietary viscometer was used to measure the intrinsic viscosity, and a proprietary 5-angle light scattering (MALS) detector was used to measure weight average molecular weight.
-The ACOMP system interfaced with the reactor through a recirculation loop ensuring a representative sample of the reactor contents was analyzed.
-The reactor recirculation loop was continuously sampled at 0.5 ml/min and diluted with de-ionized water to the appropriate detector concentrations.
-The sample was diluted 12 times to the viscometer and 80 times to the UV/Vis and MALS detectors.
+The ACOMP system interfaced with the reactor through a recirculation loop, ensuring a representative sample of the reactor contents was analyzed.
+The recirculation loop was continuously sampled at 0.5 ml/min, and the extracted sample was diluted with de-ionized water to the appropriate detector concentrations.
+The sample was diluted 12 times to the viscometer and 80 times to the UV and MALS detectors.

 Intrinsic Viscosity and Molecular Weight

 Figure 3 displays the intrinsic viscosity as measured by the viscometer.
 The higher initiator concentration leads to a 10% decrease in intrinsic viscosity.